baumanab/CarND-MPC-Project/README.md

 Two main strategies were tried to adjust to latency.
 Both strategies were tested with latency values of 50ms, 100ms, 200ms, and 300ms and reference velocities of 30 - 100mph.

 ### Scale as function of Latency
-Latency was handled by adjusting the MPC actuator outpus proportional to the latency.
+Latency was handled by adjusting the MPC actuator outputs proportional to the latency.

 ```
 size_t N = 10;